ap2684/mywebclass-agile-docs-ap2684/documentation/theme1/initiatives/epics/stories/story_protect_privacy.md

 The website must have a clear and accessible privacy policy that explains how user data will be collected, used, and protected.

-User data must be stored securely, using appropriate encryption and access controls.

-The website must have a process in place for responding to user requests to access, modify, or delete their personal data.

-The website must have a process in place for reporting any data breaches to the relevant authorities and affected users.

-The website must regularly review and update its data protection policies and procedures to ensure ongoing compliance with relevant regulations.

 # List Tasks related to this Story
 1. [Task 1](./tasks/task_pp_identifyinfo.md)
 2. [Task 2](./tasks/task_pp_concentwebpage.md)